xiix0/scam/README.md

-You have been selected for a secret mission.
+You will be married within a year.